coders4help/volunteer_planner/README.md

 ## The Project

-We use less for precompiling css. the less files you will find in scheduler/static/bootstrap/less/project.less
+We use less for precompiling css.
+The less file you will find in scheduler/static/bootstrap/less/project.less

-To make this work you can just initialize the folder with "npm install -g" and then let grunt watch for changes
+To make this work you can just initialize the folder with "npm install -g" and then let grunt watch for changes.